The Archetype Crucible

 by some semblance of ordered discipline, with a view to justice, and who molded

-their lives by the rule of law.
+their lives by the rule of military law.

 This is one of those tales.